Severyn Nalyvaiko: Biography

 Nalivaiko eventually offered peace to the Polish king Sigismund III Vasa, conditioned that the Poles cede the lands between Southern Buh and Dniester rivers south of Bratslav to the Cossacks in exchange for their military service and loyalty to the Polish–Lithuanian Commonwealth.
 Having refused these terms, the king recalled Stanisław Żółkiewski from Moldavia to quell the Nalivaiko Uprising, which had engulfed most of Polish crown lands in Ukraine and Belarus (that time called Ruthenia) by 1596.

 Nalivaiko joined his forces with the Cossack Hetman Hryhory Loboda (Polish: Hryhor Łoboda) but was forced to retreat to the Left-bank Ukraine.
-In May 1596 the Cossack tabor was surrounded by Poles near the town of Lubny.
-The Cossacks fought for two weeks before running out of food and water.
-Thereupon they handed over Severyn Nalivaiko to the Poles in exchange for their own lives.
-After Nalivaiko's surrender there came to unplanned fight between Polish and Cossack troops, which turned into massacre of those who didn't want to surrender.
+In May 1596, after Nalivaiko and Loboda's men constructed a Cossack tabor, a fortified encampment on the banks of the Sula River near the town of Lubny, it was surrounded by Poles.
+The Cossacks fought for two weeks at the Battle of Lubny before running out of food and water.
+Fierce disagreements between Nalivaiko and Loboda's men as to the terms of a proposed surrender saw the beheading of Loboda.
+After Loboda's men elected a new hetman, Stepan Krempsky, they handed over Severyn Nalivaiko to the Poles in exchange for their own lives.
+After the Cossack's surrender Polish forces attacked the tabor, resulting in a massacre of those who were unable to escape.

 Nalivaiko was brought to Warsaw in a cage and publicly quartered.
 There were contemporary stories about him being crowned with a white-hot iron crown or boiled alive in a copper cauldron, but they are not verified by factual evidence.